thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-06-03-inside-our-brand-new-hack-lab.markdown

 <!--excerpt-ends-->

-Attendees to our weekly <a href="https://hardwarehacklab.io/">Hardware Hack Lab</a> can use the facilities to explore emerging technologies in a social setting.
-In addition, our annual <a href="https://artahack.io/">Art-A-Hack</a> program now has a consistent home in which to bring projects to fruition.
+Attendees to our weekly [Hardware Hack Lab](https://hardwarehacklab.io/) can use the facilities to explore emerging technologies in a social setting.
+In addition, our annual [Art-A-Hack](https://artahack.io/) program now has a consistent home in which to bring projects to fruition.

 {% include image.html file='vive.jpg'
    caption='Using a HTC Vive at Hardware Hack Lab' %}